sameer-javed/Sameer-Javed/README.md

-# 👋 Hello, I'm Sameer Javed!
+# 👋 Hello, I'm Sameer Javed

 ## 🌟 About Me
 I am a passionate **Data Scientist** and a **Computer Science Student** with a keen interest in leveraging data to uncover insights and drive decision-making.
 My journey in the tech world has equipped me with a strong foundation in programming, data analysis, and machine learning.